Grand Duchess Xenia Alexandrovna of Russia: Early life

 Like her brothers, Xenia was educated by private tutors, with special emphasis on the study of foreign languages.
 Apart from her native Russian, Xenia studied English, French, and German.
 She learnt cookery, joinery, and making puppets and their clothes for their theatre.
 She also enjoyed riding and fishing on the Gatchina estate, drawing (for which she supposedly had a particular talent), gymnastics, dancing, and playing the piano.

 Her entire family enjoyed family holidays at the home of her Danish maternal grandparents, Fredensborg Castle.
 On such a visit she met her cousin and lifelong friend, Princess Marie of Greece, daughter of King George I of Greece and of his Russian-born wife, Queen Olga.
 The Danish composer, Valdemar Vater, paid Xenia a tribute by writing the "Polka Mazurka".

 Early marriage

 Xenia and her paternal first cousin once removed Grand Duke Alexander Mikhailovich of Russia, her eventual husband, played together as friends in the 1880s.
 Alexander, usually called Sandro, was also a friend of her brother, Nicholas.
 In 1886, 20-year-old Alexander was serving in the navy.
 Eleven-year-old Xenia sent him a card when his ship was in Brazil, "Best wishes and speedy return!
 Your sailor Xenia".
 In 1889, Alexander wrote of Xenia, "She is fourteen.
 I think she likes me."

+At age 15, though Xenia and Alexander wanted to marry, her parents were reluctant because Xenia was too young and they were unsure of Alexander's character.
+The Tsarina Maria Feodorovna had complained of Alexander's arrogance and rudeness.
+It was not until 12 January 1894 that Xenia's parents accepted the engagement, after Alexander's father, Grand Duke Michael Nikolaievich of Russia, intervened.

+The couple was very attached to each other.
+In a letter to their brother George, Xenia's brother Nicholas wrote: "They have become quite impossible, presumably from prolonged yearning and being so used to each other.
+They spend the whole day kissing, embracing and lying around on the furniture in the most improper manner.
+Xenia in particular is completely impossible."
+George responded: "They almost broke the ottoman and generally behaved in the most improper way.
+For instance, they would lie down on top of each other, even in my presence, in what you might call an attempt to play Papa and Mama."